-- It is recommended that you consider installing a carbon monoxide (CO) detector listed by Underwriters Laboratories (UL) on every level of your home.
+- NEVER store or place a propane cylinder indoors or in an enclosed area such as a basement, garage, shed, or tent. - It is recommended that you consider installing a carbon monoxide (CO) detector listed by Underwriters Laboratories (UL) on every level of your home.
 Be sure to follow the manufacturer's instructions regarding installation, location, and maintenance. - Propane gas detectors provide an additional measure of security.
 It is recommended that you consider installing one or more propane gas detectors listed by UL.
 Be sure to follow the manufacturer's instructions regarding installation, location, and maintenance. - Have a list of instructions on how to turn off electricity, propane, and water.
-Review suggested preparations for natural disasters such as floods with your propane retailer as well as other utility suppliers.
+Review suggested preparations for natural disasters such as earthquakes with your propane retailer as well as other utility suppliers.
 Advise them of any special needs you may have. - Create an emergency preparedness plan and review it regularly with your family in order to keep them safe during a potential disaster.